aramachandran7/AVR_HAL_softsys_p1/reports/report.md

     - How do we test that a single peripheral works on its own, and works when used with other peripherals?
     - How do we 'break' the libraries?
 What are their explicit / implicit vunerabilities?
     - Are there limitations on performance we should expect if using any one, or multiple verticals?
+- How does the new CAN library interface with this?
+- Some minor things
+    - Eliminate all usage of `short` and `int8_t`, and replace with `uint8_t` type, for clarity & memory efficiency
+    - Add more clear, concise, less profane comments `//gdi, adi`
+    - Consider using bitfields instead of flag bytes for clarity and memory efficiency

 Thanks for reading this the whole way through!
+You get a cookie!

 #### Links

 - [Trello Board](https://trello.com/b/evFEEQDQ/avr-hardware-abstraction-layer)